blitterated/folder2iso/Quick Action for creating an ISO from a folder.md

 x     coercing script values.
-e     manipulating the event create and send functions. r     recording scripts. v     “convenience” APIs to execute scripts in one step. d     manipulating dialects. h     using scripts to handle Apple Events.
+e     manipulating the event create and send functions. r     recording scripts. v     "convenience" APIs to execute scripts in one step. d     manipulating dialects. h     using scripts to handle Apple Events.
 ```